Cjayy77/clonebox/README.md

   `/proc/net/tcp(6)` directly plus a `/proc/<pid>/fd` walk, so it still works on minimal images with neither tool installed. macOS uses `lsof`;
   Windows uses `netstat -ano` with `tasklist`/CIM for process names.

-## To Add

-- Utilities scanning and transport: to identify installed packages or softwares via github or shell.